7 Top OpenPhone Alternatives to Try in 2025

 Dialpad Pricing

-Dialpad offers a cloud-based phone system with built-in AI features like transcriptions and call summaries.
+Dialpad offers plans with built-in AI-powered features like transcriptions and call summaries.
 It’s designed for businesses that want simple tools for calling, messaging, and video meetings.

-- Pro – $35 per user/month: Adds 24/7 live support, CRM integrations (like Salesforce and HubSpot), Microsoft Teams integration, support for 10 offices, multiple numbers, open APIs, global SMS, and 25 ring groups.
+• Pro – $35 per user/month: Adds 24/7 live support, CRM integrations (like Salesforce and HubSpot), Microsoft Teams integration, multi-office management, multiple numbers, open APIs, global SMS, and 25 ring groups.

 4. RingCentral